 The Club's quarterly journal.Take a peek inside the latest issue

 The SOC's free mobile app; 'Where to Watch Birds in Scotland'.
 Available for Android and Apple devices.

-Advice for field workers can be found here.
+Advice for bird watchers and field workers can be found here.

 Fancy some company?